Peer Reviewers

 Balanced Membership

-The committee is made up of 16 experts from the College of Reviewers.
+The committee is made up of 19 experts.
 Quality, experience, excellent judgment and proven ability to recognize excellence are the prime criteria for selecting committee members.
-A balanced membership is achieved by taking into account factors such as language, gender, region, sector of the economy, discipline and type of institution.
+A balanced membership is achieved by taking into account factors such as language, lived experience, geographic region, sector of the economy, discipline and type of institution.

 On the question of language, members are selected to ensure that the committee has the capacity to review proposals in Canada’s both official languages.